mestresas99/Mobile-catalogue/README.md

 - For the backend I used extra added libraries suchs as Hash set, springframework library and the java.util.set libraries
 - I imported a folder containing images of the phones in the front part
 - Identificate button.
 When this button is pressed, user will have to introduce their name and a message containing his/her name will be printed to welcome
+- Comments section: I include before the footer a comments section for users to leave their information and comments, this section non-functional just for esthetic